-- Cloud computing is based on the use of different computing resources (CPU, memory, disk, network, etc.) that can be scaled on demand and used together to execute different tasks [40].
+Cloud computing is based on the use of different computing resources (CPU, memory, disk, network, etc.) that can be scaled on demand and used together to execute different tasks [40].
 This methodology provides a clear advantage in this area thanks to its dynamism when it comes to managing computing resources.
-Its elasticity permits to adapt the infrastructure to the specific needs of each task to improve efficiency [41]. - 265 Currently, Cloud computing is very advanced and widespread, and there are many Cloud infrastructure providers.
+Its elasticity permits to adapt the infrastructure to the specific needs of each task to improve efficiency [41].

+Currently, Cloud computing is very advanced and widespread, and there are many Cloud infrastructure providers.
 Among others Amazon Web Services, Google Cloud, IBM Softlayer and Microsoft Azure.

 In addition, new Cloud computing paradigms have been developed in recent years to adapt to the high demand for new technologies.
-One of them is Serverless computing [42], a Function-as-a-Service computing model in which infrastructure management is completely performed by Cloud providers, so that the only element that is required to execute processing is the

-270 source code of the tasks to be executed [43].
+One of them is Serverless computing [42], a Function-as-a-Service computing model in which infrastructure management is completely performed by Cloud providers, so that the only element that is required to execute processing is the source code of the tasks to be executed [43].

 Serverless computing is very interesting for the execution of distributed tasks that are necessary for the processing of radiation data.
 There have been many studies of the advantages of Serverless computing for other research areas in the literature [44-46].
-The use of Serverless technology can be proven useful in many aspects.

-Simplification of the configuration by not having to manage complex infrastructure [47].
-Dynamic and elastic scaling is assured and adapts according to the capabilities required by each of the tasks at all times [48].
+The use of Serverless technology can be proven useful in many aspects, such as the simplification of the configuration by not having to manage complex infrastructure [47], which slows the research process down.
+Also, in the context of massive code parallel execution, dynamic and elastic scaling of this solution is assured, as it adapts according to the capabilities required by each of the tasks at all times [48].

-Reduced execution costs.
-It is no longer necessary to hire infrastructure, and the cost is limited only to the execution time of each process [49].
+Last but not least, the serverless model offers reduced execution costs because it is no longer necessary to hire a computing infrastructure.
+In fact, cost is limited only to the execution time of each process [49].

 As an example, the Amazon AWS Cloud infrastructure can be used to execute a generic code that needs some input data and produces data results to be stored.
-The architecture is based on two Amazon AWS services: AWS Lambda, the Serverless

-280 computing platform responsible for processing the code and Amazon S3, the Object Storage service where the input data are uploaded, and the result data is saved.
+The architecture is based on two Amazon AWS services: AWS Lambda, the Serverless computing platform responsible for processing the code and Amazon S3, the Object Storage service where the input data are uploaded, and the result data is saved.